jeremenichelli/jeremenichelli.github.io/_posts/2017-10-06-the-web-components-experience.md

 </style>
 ```

+### Data reflection and observation

 If attributes are worth being listened to or being reflected to properties is something that will depend on the nature of it.

 For attributes that help build urls for XHR calls I wouldn't, because if somehow we accidentally modify them we will trigger unnecessary network calls.

-For properties that change constantly it wouldn't be optimal to be synced with an atribute, like the current time of a video element.
+For properties that change constantly it wouldn't be optimal to be synced with an attribute, like the current time of a video element.

 **Is data reactivy possible in web components?** Yes, though it will involve heavy coding around properties, attributes and a lot of careful DOM manipulation when necessary.